lyhiving/baserow2/docs/guides/updating-baserow-from-1.5-to-a-later-version.md

 > Run the following: docker inspect -f '{{ .Mounts }}' db
 > Copy the volume ID and use that in the subsequent commands instead of "baserow_pgdata".

-To make it even simpler you can download the following helper script in order to clone a volume:
+Download the following helper script in order to clone a volume:

 ```bash
 $ curl -o docker_clone_volume.sh https://raw.githubusercontent.com/gdiepen/docker-convenience-scripts/master/docker_clone_volume.sh